Loose parts and authentic play experiences for children are two vitally important initiatives at Fairy Dust Teaching.

 Materials: Natural materials such as rocks, bark, dirt, kitchen utensils

-Potential Objectives Areas Met: Social/emotional skills, interacts with peers, math, explores spacial awareness, cognitive, inventiveness of thinking, engages in sociodramatic play, science skills in nature
+Academic Learning Opportunities: Social/emotional skills, interacting with peers, math skills, spacial awareness, cognitive development, inventiveness of thinking, engaging in sociodramatic play, science skills in nature.

 Indoor Loose Parts Play